Nutrition

 Sodium

-Excess salt raises blood pressure.
-Aim for under 2,300 mg per day (about one teaspoon of salt total).
-Choose low-sodium products and rinse canned foods before eating.
+Too much salt raises blood pressure and increases strain on your blood vessels.
+Aim for under 2,300 mg per day.
+Choose low-sodium products when you can, and rinse canned foods to remove extra salt.

 Added Sugars

-Sugar increases triglycerides and contributes to inflammation.
-Limit to less than 25 grams (6 teaspoons) per day for women and 36 grams (9 teaspoons) for men.
+High sugar intake raises triglycerides and contributes to inflammation.
+Try to stay under 25 grams per day for women and 36 grams per day for men.

 Fats

-Focus on unsaturated fats (olive oil, nuts, seeds, avocado) and avoid trans fats and hydrogenated oils.
+Focus on healthy unsaturated fats from olive oil, nuts, seeds, and avocados.
+Limit saturated fats and avoid trans fats or hydrogenated oils.

 Fiber

-Target 25–35 grams per day from fruits, vegetables, beans, and whole grains.
-Fiber helps manage cholesterol, blood sugar, and weight.
+Aim for 25–35 grams per day from fruits, vegetables, beans, and whole grains.
+Fiber helps lower cholesterol, steady blood sugar, and support digestion.

 Alcohol